ArtesOscuras/Notes/Shadow Credentials Attack.md

 Requirements are rights enought to write in msDS-KeyCredentialLink and PKINIT enable in kerberos.
 Check bloodhound sudgestions to know if this attack vector is available in your case.

+### What, when and who:
+The Shadow Credentials attack was discovered and presented in 2022 by Elad Shamir and Michael Grafnetter.
+They revealed the technique during a security research talk, showcasing how attackers can abuse the msDS-KeyCredentialLink attribute to achieve stealthy persistence in Active Directory environments using certificate-based authentication.

 # ABUSING SHADOW CREDENTIALS FROM OUTSIDE (from linux):
 ____________________________________________________